 I looked at him and he offered a slight grin on his face.
 For a moment I considered how thoughtless of him – these two mistakes were not even in the same category – until it occurred to me that we could be stuck here a very long time without the keys and the severity of my mistake escalated.

 “I’m so sorry, I’m sure they are here…” and in an instant, I remembered.
 I hopped out of the truck, popped the netting off the bed and yanked out my tote.
 I rummaged through my dirty clothes, until I found yesterday’s jeans.
 I dug into the pockets, and there they were: his keys tucked inside.
-As I hooked them around my finger then began to return the wayward clothes back to the bag, I realized I tossed shirts, panties, and even the moose pajamas around the back of the truck.
+As I hooked them around my finger and began to return the wayward clothes back to the bag, I realized I tossed shirts, panties, and even the moose pajamas around the back of the truck.
 When I looked up, he was watching me, smiling, obviously delighted that I located the keys.
 I secured the net and returned to the truck.

 “I’m so sorry, here you go.”